Carne Asada Nachos

 NOTES

-Season both sides of the flank with salt, pepper, and a bit of lime juice.
-Broil 4-6 minutes per side on a rack.
-Allow to rest for 10 minutes, then slice against the grain and chop.
+*To prepare my carne asada, season both sides of the flank with salt, pepper, and a squeeze of lime juice.
+Broil on a rack for 4-6 minutes per side, then let it rest for 10 minutes.
+Slice against the grain, then chop.

 Nutrition